Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Mappings of

 The formula just recorded relies on the fact that $J_f > 0$ almost everywhere, and $ J_f \in L_{\text{loc}}^1 $.
-Actually, more is true, the Jacobian of a quasiconformal mapping $ f $ satisfies a reverse H\"{o}lder inequality, the power of which will be amply demonstrated by multiple appearances at crucial moments later.
-To be precise, if $ f $ is a $ K $-quasiconformal mapping, there exists $ r = r(K) > 1 $ such that, if $ B \subset \mH $ is a ball, then
+Actually, more is true: the Jacobian of a quasiconformal mapping $ f $ satisfies a reverse H\"{o}lder inequality.
+The power of this fact will be amply demonstrated by multiple appearances at critical moments later.
+To be precise, if $ f $ is a $ K $-quasiconformal mapping there exists $ r = r(K) > 1 $ such that, if $ B \subset \mH $ is a ball then

-independently of $ B $.
-Indeed the exponent and implied coefficient can be taken to depend on $ K $ only.
-That $ J_f $ satisfies a reverse H\"{o}lder inequality implies it is an $ A_\infty $ weight, as in \cite{BigStein}.
+We stress that $r$ and the implied constant are independent of $ B $ (indeed both can be taken to depend on $ K $ only).
+That $ J_f $ satisfies a reverse H\"{o}lder inequality implies it is an $ A_\infty $ weight as in \cite{BigStein}.
 It is also true that the inequality can be shown to imply the $ A_p $ condition for some $ 1 \leq p < \infty $ (the calculation can be found in \cite{BigStein}).
-We do not record the $ A_p $ condition here, but observe that it has the following easy implication: there exists $\alpha > 0$ such that, if $ B \subset \mH $ is a ball,
+We do not record the $ A_p $ condition here, but observe that it has the following easy implication: there exists $\alpha > 0$ such that if $ B \subset \mH $ is a ball,